jecksons/jimagik/README.md

 # jimagik
-Tool to convert PNG files into WEBP files and resize them.
+Tool to convert PNG files into WEBP/JPEG files and resize them.